ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

     * - ``-o``
       - Output file path
       - Optional.
-The file to which to write the decoded frames, including those that remain in the frame buffer when the RocVideoDecoder is being reconfigured.
+The file to which to write the decoded frames, including those that remain in the decoded frame buffer pool when the RocVideoDecoder is being reconfigured.

     * - ``-d``
       - GPU device ID